contentstack/webhook-listener/README.md

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

-Contentstack provides Webhook listener to get notified when webhook gets triggered.
-It is build to use along with Contentstack Sync Manager and Contentstack Asset stores and Content stores.
+Contentstack webhook listener is HTTP webserver to get notified when Contentstacak webhook gets triggered.
+It is used as trigger in Contentstack DataSync to start synchronizing data.

 ### Prerequisite

-You need Node.js version 4.4.7 or later installed to use the Contentstack wehbook listener and register a method which gets called on webhook triggered.
+Node.js 8+

 ### Config